lzl/log/README.md

 When you can insert something, you want more power, such as delete some of them.
 Checkout the code to see how I have done that.

 Or [try it](http://log-step7-delete.meteor.com) by yourself.

+# Undo

+'git checkout step8-undo'

+After deleting something, maybe two or three seconds, you regret.
+That's not good, but shit happens sometimes.

+Perhaps someone told you should alert users when they do some important stuff, such as delete data.
+But I don't think so.
+Instead of an alert window, what they really need is a trash, the undo button.

+Here is the whole concept of the Undo feature:

+1. When 'x' is clicked legally, copy that log into a local collection called Trash.
+Then remove that log from server as while as reveal the Undo button.
+2. If the user regret what has done.
+Click the Undo button.
+That log will be restored from the Trash collection on the client to the Logs collection on the server.
+Everything is fine.
+3. If the user do nothing with the Undo button, like close or refresh the page.
+The local collection will be reset, including the Trash.
+Now, that log was gone forever.

+The logic is simple and clear.
+Checkout the code to see how I have done that.

+Or, as usual, [try it](http://log-step8-undo.meteor.com) on your browser to feel how good it is.